ianfnelson/blog.iannelson.uk/content/posts/2022-10-01-funny-things-my-kids-have-said.md

 Matthew: &#8220;Momma &#8211; more chips, please?&#8221;

-It&#8217;s amazing what polite linguistics one-year-olds are capable of given sufficient incentive.
+It’s amazing what polite linguistics one-year-olds are capable of given sufficient incentive.

 _July 2014_